Olusoga/shortlet-test/README.md

 ## Postman Documentation
 Example API usage and endpoints are documented in Postman.
 You can access the Postman documentation here: https://documenter.getpostman.com/view/19781070/2sA3rwNuMM.

 ## Contributing
 Feel free to submit issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+## Todo
+I had a lot of fun building this but there are some improvements I can still make:

+- Add more test cases
+- Have a standard response helper
+- Include a makefile to ease the execution of some common tasks
+- Health Checks and Auto-healing: Implement health checks and auto-healing mechanisms to ensure high -  availability.
 ## License
 This project is licensed under the MIT License.